mzubairtahir/mzubairtahir/README.md

-💻 A tech enthusiast with a deep interest in Data Science and AI, I love building software solutions for the Data Science community.

-✅ My skills:
+💻 A tech enthusiast with a deep interest in Data Science and AI, I love building software solutions ✅ My skills:

 1. Python programming language (with 1.5 years of experience)